orangeng/orangeng.github.io/read.md

 *E.g. `-o-` means I own a physical copy but have not read it at all*

 OSes
+- `--p` - Understanding the Linux Kernel
 - `---` - Lions' Commentary on UNIX 7th Edition
 - `-op` - Operating Systems: Three Easy Pieces
 - `---` - The UNIX-HATERS Handbook
-- `o--` - Advanced Programming in the UNIX environment
+- `-o-` - Advanced Programming in the UNIX environment
 - `---` - Solaris Internals: Core Kernel Architecture
 - `---` - The Design and Implementation of the FreeBSD Operating System

+Programming
+- `--p` - The C Programming Language

 Others
 - `--p` - Linkers and Loaders